martinring/thesis/src/5-Partitioning.md

 ## Conclusion

-In this chapter, we presented a systematic verification runtime analysis which shows *how many* and *which* variables to fix for maximum verification runtime reduction.
+In this chapter, we presented a systematic verification run time analysis which shows *how many* and *which* variables to fix for maximum verification run time reduction.
 Experimental evaluations based on a proof-of-concept implementation confirmed the potential and demonstrated that the proposed analysis method does not only yield a partial verification result, but also gets the most out of